Christmas in Greece

 3. Museum of Acropolis

-As the capital of Athens lights up to Christmas season, the grand museum of the city takes part in the festivities.
-Hosting a collection of rare and precious artefacts, the museum takes on the garb of Christmas from mid-December (16th- 17th December) offering an array of splendid experiences.
+As the capital of Athens lights up to the Christmas season, the grand museum of the city takes part in the festivities.
+Hosting a collection of rare and precious artifacts, the museum takes on the garb of Christmas from mid-December (16th- 17th December) offering an array of splendid experiences.
 One remarkable event is the Lego centered event for children.
 White blocks of Legos are available to children at the museum during Christmas allowing them to build their own temples.
 This tradition brings together the pagan traditions of the country with its Christian present in perfect synergy.

 4. Magical Mill of the Elves

-This is an event held in the city of Trikala, one of the most beautiful cities of Greece and is a magical experience surrounding Santa's house and a Post Office for the elves.
+This is an event held in the city of Trikala, one of the most beautiful cities in Greece and is a magical experience surrounding Santa's house and a Post Office for the elves.
 Usually held from November 27th to January 3rd, it gives a creative corporeal form to the myth of Christmas.
 A major winter highlight for the city the venue has various rides, children’s activities and artistic events, a source of entertainment for kids and adults alike.

 5. Chocolate Factory Theme Park Athens

 Located in Athens, the chocolate adventure theme park records a journey through the setting of the Amazon jungle and what appears as a mad scientist's chocolate lab.
-An ideal place to visit for the entire family, the chocolate theme park engages chocoholics through endeavours like handmade caramel workshops with interactive learning sessions.
+An ideal place to visit for the entire family, the chocolate theme park engages chocoholics through endeavors like handmade caramel workshops with interactive learning sessions.
 The entire process of chocolate production is covered in these workshops, right from its very beginning.
 The Chocolate Factory remains open to patrons all through Christmas, well into the New year, till February.